Jeff Trembecky

+Career

-Trembecky attended the University of Alaska Fairbanks where he played three seasons (1995 – 1998) of NCAA hockey with the Alaska Nanooks, scoring 52 goals and 45 assists for 97 points, while earning 127 penalty minutes, in 114 games played.
+Trembecky attended the University of Alaska Fairbanks where he played three seasons (1995–1998) of NCAA hockey with the Alaska Nanooks, scoring 52 goals and 45 assists for 97 points, while earning 127 penalty minutes, in 114 games played.

 Trembecky began his professional career in the ECHL, where he played the 1998–99 season with the Peoria Rivermen.
-He skated the next season in the ECHL with both the Pensacola Ice Pilots and the Trenton Titans, before moving to the Central Hockey League for the 2000–01 season where he suited up with the San Antonio Iguanas.
+He played the next season in the ECHL with both the Pensacola Ice Pilots and the Trenton Titans, before moving to the Central Hockey League for the 2000–01 season where he was a member of the San Antonio Iguanas.
 He returned to the ECHL for the 2001–02 to compete with both the Cincinnati Cyclones and Baton Rouge Kingfish to conclude his North American play.

-The 2002-03 season saw Trembecky skate in the British National League with the Fife Flyers, Newcastle Vipers, and Solihull MK Kings.
+During the 2002–03 season, Trembecky played in the British National League with the Fife Flyers, Newcastle Vipers, and Milton Keynes Kings.

-He found his place during the 2003-04 season while playing in the Netherlands' Eredivisie with the Tilburg Trappers where he was the top playoffs goal scorer.
-He stayed with the Trappers for three seasons before retiring following the 2005-06 season.
+During the 2003–04 season, Trembecky Tilburg Trappers' top playoffs goal scorer.
+He stayed with the Trappers for three seasons before retiring following the 2005–06 season.

-Inline hockey

-He played with the Chicago Bluesmen of Roller Hockey International during their 1999 season.
+Personal life

+Trembecky's father, Rick, played minor league hockey in Drumheller.
+His uncle, Bob Trembecky, spent several seasons with the Spokane Jets and Spokane Flyers.
+Jeff and his wife, Tammy, have two children.
+His son, Teydon, is a member of the Victoria Royals.
+In 2022, his daughter, Renna, was invited to training camp by the Seattle Thunderbirds.